-The Westpac Banking Corp (ASX: WBC) share price has been amongst the worst performers on the ASX 200 on Tuesday.
+The Westpac Banking Corp (ASX: WBC) share price is amongst the worst performers on the benchmark ASX 200 index on Wednesday.

 Why is the Westpac share price sinking lower today?

 Investors have been selling Westpac’s shares after AUSTRAC commenced civil proceedings against it in relation to alleged contraventions of its obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act.

 This afternoon Westpac responded to AUSTRAC’s statement of claim.

 Firstly, it reminded investors that it has previously disclosed that it had self-reported to AUSTRAC a failure to report a large number of international funds transfer instructions (IFTIs).